 It was at this moment Paul's mother realised not merely Paul's true feelings but his bone deep dishonesty.

-She realised that he had alway despised her, and re-evaluated.
+She realised that he had always despised her, and re-evaluated their relationship.

 At that point he would extract a pencil, and write 'You are an Idiot" on a piece of paper and hold it up.